 Saving 6% of your pay in a 401(k) plan and earning a 3% match means you are tucking away an amount equal to 9% of your salary each pay period for retirement.
-For a worker earning $75,000 per year this means that employee would have a total annual 401(k) contribution of $4,500, plus another $2,250 in employer contributions.
+For example, for a worker earning $75,000 per year this means that employee would have a total annual 401(k) contribution of $4,500, plus another $2,250 in employer contributions.
 This match is a powerful incentive to participate in and contribute to a 401(k) plan—essentially earning “free” money from your company—that will help you get closer to your retirement savings goal.

 If your employer does not currently offer a matching contribution, it still makes sense to contribute to your plan on a regular basis for three important reasons:

 - There are tax advantages.
 In a traditional 401(k) plan, your contributions to a 401(k) plan are excluded from your gross income for that year, resulting in a lower taxable income for that year (although you have to pay taxes on the distributions).

 - Your money potentially grows tax-deferred.
 If you had earnings in a savings account or brokerage account, you would have to pay taxes on the earned interest or dividends at the end of the year.
 With a 401(k) plan, your earnings are rolled back into the plan and are not listed as income on your tax return until the year in which you withdraw assets from your 401(k) plan retirement account.
 As a result, your account balance has the potential to grow faster.

 - Interest on your savings compounds.
 This is what makes a 401(k) plan so powerful.
 Any interest, dividends or other income you receive within your 401(k) plan account is reinvested, so you earn interest on your original principal plus interest on the interest, dividends or other income you earn within your 401(k) plan account.
 Over the short term, the gains may appear small.
 But over time, you can experience larger results.